Fairfield Inn and Suites at Flamingo Crossings Review

 If you’re looking for a reasonably priced hotel near Walt Disney World, then oh boy, I have found a new option for your consideration.
-The Fairfield Inn and Suites by Marriot opened last October at Flamingo Crossings.
+Marriott’s Fairfield Inn and Suites opened almost a year ago at Flamingo Crossings.

-I recently wrapped up a three-night stay at the hotel and left more than slightly impressed.
-This option will be hard to top when it comes to the value for the price point.
+Recently, I wrapped up a three-night stay at the hotel and left more than slightly impressed.
+This hotel option will be hard to top when it comes to the value you’ll receive for the price point.

-This review of the Fairfield Inn and Suites at Flamingo Crossings will go over the hotel in full detail.
+So for this review of the Fairfield Inn and Suites at Flamingo Crossings, we’ll discuss the hotel in full detail.
 We’ll look at a standard room, dining options, proximity to the Disney Parks, amenities, and nearby conveniences.

 For starters, Flamingo Crossings wins when it comes to location.
 This long-time Disney World exit has often been forgotten over the years.

-Formerly, there were only two hotels available at this stop, the SpringHill Suites and the Towneplace Suites.
+Formerly, only two hotels were available at this stop, the SpringHill Suites and the Towneplace Suites.
 You may remember the SpringHill Suites is another hotel that I recommend.

-Anyway, Disney began relocating their college program housing to the Flamingo Crossings area this past year.
-The move has accelerated growth and new construction in the area.
+Disney began relocating its college program’s housing to the Flamingo Crossings area this past year.
+As expected, the move has accelerated growth and new construction in the area.

-That growth includes multiple new budget-friendly and extended stay hotels.
-Additionally, you’ll find a Target Grocery, Walgreens, and a few fast food joints, among other things.
+That growth includes multiple new budget-friendly and extended-stay hotels.
+New businesses include a Target Grocery Store, Walgreens, and a few fast food joints, among other things.

 What once seemed like a ghost town is now a busy, bustling exit.
 Unfortunately, that means more traffic, especially during busier times.